junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Dogs as Witness Guardians Act” or the “DAWG Act”.
+This Act may be cited as the “Courthouse Dogs Act”.

 ## § 2.
 Use of certified facility dog for testimony in criminal proceedings